blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Configuring `lnd.conf` for hybrid-mode:** ##
 For LND to advertise a node's clearnet connectivity it needs to know the external IP.
 For the sake of convenience, we are assuming a static IP in this chapter.
-If this is not the case for you, an alternative approach (DDNS) is described in the following parts.
-First `lnd.conf` needs to be configured by the following options: `externalip`, `nat`, `listen`, `tor.skip-proxy-for-clearnet-targets`.
+If this is not the case for you, an alternative approach (DDNS) is described in the sections further outlined below.
+First, `lnd.conf` needs to be configured by the following options: `externalip`, `nat`, `listen`, `tor.skip-proxy-for-clearnet-targets`.
 Notable that LND doesn't handle the setting of `externalip` and `nat` at the same time well.
 Choose only one of them, based on your router's UPnP capabilities ([nat description](https://docs.lightning.engineering/lightning-network-tools/lnd/nat_traversal)).
 Example configuration below:
 ````
 [Application Options]
 externalip=<staticIP>[:<port>] //e.g. 222.22.22.22 (port defaults to 9735, if not specified)